issacdowling/selfhostedsmarthomeguide/README.md

 ```

 And now, you should be able to skip song.

+This works because we're basically simulating the song having finished, but not also stopping the queue program.

 ## Volume control
 For now, this is more complex than I'd like (if you're in my situation), however definitely workable.
 With the tools we've got, setting my speaker any below 65% is entirely inaudible, so we'll add support for setting **your own** "boundaries" for volume.
 In my case, I'd want "0%" to actually mean 65%.
 This obviously isn't necessary for everyone, and shouldn't be for me in the future either.